Harmanhrm/nourish-hub/README.md

 * Will need to run "cd server" within "my-app" and then run "node server.js"
 * Are now using Sequalize instead of localStorage for our data by connecting to mySQL database or myadmin.
 * The connection is included inside our db.js file inside the server directory.
-* Included api credentials using a demo account on edamam (part of assignment 1 create a diet plan)
+* Included api credentials using a demo account on edamam
 * Api functionality is required for dietplan demonstartion

 ## Admin Dashboard